Elementor vs Gutenberg: Key Differences Between Them

 WooCommerce Widgets

 Gutenberg has built-in integration with WooCommerce.
-Once you install the plugin on your site, 26 dedicated WooCommerce blocks will automatically appear on your block library.
-Most of the Elementor WooCommerce widgets are in the Gutenberg library as blocks.
+Once you install the plugin on your site, 26 dedicated WooCommerce blocks will automatically appear in your block library.
+Most of the Elementor WooCommerce widgets are also blocks in the Gutenberg library.

 Whenever you uninstall the WooCommerce plugin, all these widgets will automatically disappear from the block library.
 Explore how to create a multi-vendor eCommerce website with WordPress.